justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

 ---

 ## Overview
-Radio groups offer users a single selection method,  Each radio button functions independently, providing immediate feedback through its selected or unselected state.
+Radio groups present a set of mutually exclusive options, allowing users to select only one option from a predefined list.

-These groups are frequently utilised in forms, settings panels, and various interfaces requiring users to make a single selection or provide input from predefined options.
+They are commonly used in forms, settings panels, and other interfaces where users need to make a single selection from multiple options.

 {% contentPageImage {
     src:"../../../assets/img/components/radio-group/overview.svg",